Stage lighting: Lighting instruments

 Additional features will vary depending on the exact type of fixture.

 Most theatrical light bulbs (or lamps, the term usually preferred) are tungsten-halogen (or quartz-halogen), an improvement on the original incandescent design that uses a halogen gas instead of an inert gas to increase lamp life and output.
 Fluorescent lights are infrequently used other than as worklights because, although they are far more efficient, they are expensive to make dimmed (run at less than full power) without using specialised dimmer ballasts and only very expensive models will dim to very low levels.
 They also do not produce light from a single point or easily concentrated area, and usually have a warm-up period, during which they emit no light or do so intermittently.
 However, fluorescent lights are being used more and more for special effects lighting in theaters.
 High-intensity discharge lamps (or HID lamps), however, are now common where a very bright light output is required—for example in large follow spots, hydrargyrum medium-arc iodide (HMI) floods, and modern automated fixtures.
 When dimming is required, it is done by mechanical dousers or shutters, as these types of lamps also cannot be electrically dimmed.

-Over the last six years, LED-based luminaires of all varieties and types have been introduced to the market.
-Some of these fixtures have become very popular, whereas others have not been able to match the output from incandescent and discharge sources that lighting designers prefer.
-LED fixtures are making a positive impact on the lighting market, and are becoming more popular when compared to the energy usage of current incandescent, halogen, and discharge sources.
+Since the early 2000's, LED (Light emitting diode) Instruments has become increasingly common in theatre and concert production.
+LED fixtures consume less energy than traditional incandescent or halogen lamps and can produce a wide range of colors without the need for gel filters.

 Ovation E-190WW LED ellipsoidal spots (ERS) hanging on 20.5" truss.

 Most instruments are suspended or supported by a U-shaped yoke, or 'trunnion arm' fixed to the sides of the instrument, normally near its center of gravity.
 On the end of such, a clamp (known as a hook-clamp, C-clamp, or pipe clamp—pipe referring to battens) is normally fixed, made in a "C" configuration with a screw to lock the instrument onto the pipe or batten from which it is typically hung.
 Once secured, the fixture can be panned and tilted using tension adjustment knobs on the yoke and clamp.
 An adjustable c-wrench, ratchet (US) or spanner (UK) is often used to assist the technician in adjusting the fixture.

 Most venues require an additional metal safety cable or chain to be attached between the fixture and its truss, or other string support anchorage.
 Some larger fixtures can weigh over 100 lb and are suspended very high above performers heads, and could cause serious injury or death if they fell by accident or due to incorrect attachment.
 In the event of failure, the cable would halt the fall of the fixture before it could cause serious damage or injury.
 Many venues place strict guidelines regarding the use of safety cables.